ab-smith/encryption-on-the-fly/README.md

 # Mini Flask App for Data Encrypt/Decrypt

+EOF: Encryption On the Fly (not End Of File)

 This is a minimalist Flask app that exposes an API for symmetric data encryption.

 Three routes are available: